rcn-ee/tidl-api/docs/source/intro.rst

     Development flow with TIDL APIs

 :numref:`TIDL Development flow` shows the overall development process.
 Deep learning consists to two stages: training at development stage and inference at deployment stage.
 Training involves designing neural network model, running training data through the network to tune the model parameters.
 Inference takes the pre-trained model including parameters, applies to new input and produces output.
 Training is computationally intensive and is done using frameworks such as Caffe/TensorFlow.
 Once the network is trained, the TIDL converter tool can be used to translate the network and parameters to TIDL.
-The `Processor SDK Linux Software Developer's Guide`_ provides details on the development flow and and the converter tool.
+The `Processor SDK Linux Software Developer's Guide (TIDL chapter)`_ provides details on the development flow and and the converter tool.
 The converter tool generates a TIDL network binary file and model or parameter file.
 The network file specifies the network graph.
 The parameter file specifies the weights.

 :numref:`TIDL API Software Architecture` shows the TIDL API software architecture.